brianhigh/data-workshop/Systems_Analysis_and_Design.md

 [//]: # (author: Brian High, UW DEOHS)
 [//]: # (date: 2014-04-17)
-[//]: # (license: CC0 1.0 Universal,linked-content/images)
+[//]: # (license: CC0 1.0 Universal, linked-content/images)
 [//]: # (note: License does not apply to external content such as quoted material, linked web pages, images, or videos.
 These are licensed separately by their authors, publishers or other copyright holders.
 See attribution links for details.)
-[//]: # (note: Any of the trademarks, service marks, collective marks, design rights, personality rights, or similar rights that are mentioned, used, or cited in the chapters and appendices of the Structured Anaylsis Wiki are the property of their respective owners.)
+[//]: # (note: Any of the trademarks, service marks, collective marks, design rights, personality rights, or similar rights that are mentioned, used, or cited in the presentations and wiki of the Data Management For Scientific Research workshop/course are the property of their respective owners.)
 [//]: # (homepage: https://github.com/brianhigh/data-workshop)

 <p style="width: 600px; float: right; clear: right; margin-bottom: 5px; margin-left: 10px; text-align: right; font-weight: bold; font-size: 14pt;"><img src="http://www.stanza.co.uk/body/stanza_+BODY-copy.jpg" alt="stanza body copy" style="padding-bottom:0.5em;" />Photo: &copy; <a href="http://www.stanza.co.uk/body/index.html">Stanza</a>.
 Used with permission.</p>